Books by Madeleine Watson

 Buy from Amazon

-Mirror Image Shattered is the story of a life lived in two directions at once — outwardly ordinary, inwardly fractured.
+Mirror Image Shattered is the true story of a double-life; outwardly ordinary, inwardly troubled.
 It follows my journey through childhood, trauma, and the discovery of another twin living inside me, a revelation that reshaped everything I thought I knew about myself.

-This memoir blends diary entries, memory fragments, and symbolic imagery to explore what happens when the truth finally surfaces after years of silence.
+This memoir blends diary entries, memory fragments, and symbolic imagery to explore what happens when the truth finally surfaces after years of silence about my stolen childhood.

 TALES FROM DALER COTTAGE: Unearthing the Hidden Messages within my Children's Stories